beginner46/beginner46.github.io/index.md

 ---

-- Things I love discussing with people even if they are not interested
+- Things I don't like to stop talking about once started
   - Anything related to Physics, Computer Science and Mathematics (I mean it when I say anything).
   - How programming (especially in julia) is so fun.
   - The brain is f***ing awsome and evolution sucks and rocks at the same time.